 - Direct students' attention to the pictures to set the scene. - Play the audio.
 Have students answer the question as they listen and read silently.
-Then have students practice the conversation in pairs. - Have students read the expressions in the boxes.
-Explain similarities or differences in meaning. - Tell students there are two other expressions in the conversation, one for each box.
-Have students read the conversation again to find these expressions and add them to the boxes. - Play the audio.
-Have students listen and check their answers.
-Then elicit the expressions from the students.
-Clarify the meaning of the expressions.
+Then have students practice the conversation in pairs. - Point out the target functional expressions in the conversation (for example, reacting to good news: That's great!
+That's excellent, etc.).
+Elicit or explain what they mean.
+Play the audio and have students listen and read silently.
+Model the activity.
+Then have students practice the conversation again using the new expressions.